igorkll/WinBox-Maker/README.md

 * snipping tool
 * creating dumps in case of bsod
 * system logging
+* checking the digital signature of drivers (it may not work on new versions of Windows)
 * calculator key
 * mail key
 * media select key